 Are buyer’s agents services free for buyers?

-No. While many real estate agents tout buyer’s services as being completely free for buyers, the reality is that buyers are often paying for these services indirectly-- it can be part of their mortgage since the cost of these services are customarily paid as part of the seller's closing costs which are part of the asking price on a home listed for sale thru a broker.
+It depends, but usually no. While many real estate agents tout buyer’s services as being completely free for buyers, the reality is that buyers are often paying for these services indirectly-- it can be part of their mortgage since the cost of these services are customarily paid as part of the seller's closing costs which are part of the asking price on a home listed for sale thru a broker.
 When a Realtor lists a home they will customarily negotiate both the listing agent and the co-operating buyer’s agents’ commissions in their listing agreement (or ERTS) prior to putting the home on the market.
 Agents often show a seller a preliminary itemized closing cost estimate (also called a “net sheet”) which will itemize all costs that the seller should expect to pay, including commissions- resulting in the seller’s bottom line.
 All of the seller’s costs are part of the sales price.

 Recommendation: When hiring a buyer’s agent, be sure to ask if they charge any additional fees at closing; these fees can sometimes be between $200 and $1000 at closing as part of or in addition to any other commissions.
 You may also request a copy of their buyer’s agency agreement, which will detail how they’re paid and whether or not the buyer could be responsible for paying commission directly to an agent.